rpalo/cookiecutter-es6-boilerplate/README.md

 # cookiecutter-p5js

-A cookiecutter for p5js projects, based on the es6-boilerplate cookiecutter by @agconti.
+A minimal cookiecutter for p5js projects, based on the es6-boilerplate cookiecutter by @agconti.

 ## Overview
 This project takes care of the setup and configuration so you can focus on making your app awesome.
-Scaffolding a project takes seconds and it gives you the essentials, like ES6 through Babel and a viable scss framework, to get started.
-This project aims to get out of your way, and to allow you easily create while providing a solid foundation for your project to mature in the future.
+The minimal branch takes out a lot of the automation and build tools found on the master branch.
+This simply provides the p5 links, and basic html and javascript files to get you started.
+Definitely a good place to start for someone unfamiliar with the JavaScript ecosystem of build tools.

 ## Quick Start
 Install [cookiecutter](https://github.com/audreyr/cookiecutter):